- DNA-based assays can miss nearly 50 percent of cancer.

 The biology of cancer evolution suggests vital shifts in treatment strategies.
 It identifies new targets for therapeutic intervention.
 It also can inform promising avenues of basic cancer research, as well as reprioritizations of translational efforts and clinical trial focus.

-This potentially historic symposium’s goal is to stimulate new strategies for comprehensive cancer prevention and early cancer detection, as well as adaptive cancer management and treatment.
+This potentially historic symposium’s goal was to stimulate new strategies for comprehensive cancer prevention and early cancer detection, as well as adaptive cancer management and treatment.

-We will facilitate constructive debate, strive for consensus where possible, and unearth new insights into how to reprioritize prevention, cancer research, screening, diagnostics and patient risk stratification to guide therapy improvements.
+We facilitated constructive debate, strived for consensus where possible, and unearthed new insights into how to reprioritize prevention, cancer research, screening, diagnostics and patient risk stratification to guide therapy improvements.

-Symposium is online via Zoom October 14-16 with researchers from an array of top institutions.
+The Symposium is archived here with researchers from an array of top institutions.

 Day 1: Wednesday Morning, October 14, 2020